|

 It is in universal use as a sacred emblem and has undergone

 many variations of from.
-The simplest of these is the one formed
+The simplest of these is the one formed by

-by two straight lines, one being vertical and the other superimposed
+two straight lines, one being vertical and the other superimposed

 upon it horizontally.
-It wards off diseases, especially that of
+It wards off diseases, especially that of the

-to Pisces, generally Sun signs) are also worn for luck. |
+generally Sun signs) are also worn for luck. |

-Rare articles of occult
+Rare articles of

-significance (Yantra and Tantra):
+occult significance (Yantra and Tantra):

 Spatika shivlinga (made of crystal) kept in pujas is supposed